Gracewanggg/Grace_BSE_Portfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/wYVMw6ThgyI?si=PYWWjNdsai_RXagc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I wired up the keypad and servo onto the arduino.
-I used C++ in Arduino IDE on my computer to upload code.
+I Arduino IDE on my computer to upload code.
 I mapped the button "1" to make the servo move 180 degrees clockwise and "2" to make the servo move 180 degrees counterclockwise so that the servo would spin accordingly when the respective buttons on the keypad were pressed.
 I also made the computer print out the value of whatever button I pressed.
 Some challeges that I faced were how much the arduino could handle.
 At first, I had the servo just constantly spinning, which made the keypad stop working whenever the servo was active.
 It also kept forcing my computer to shut down.
 To fix this, I added a battery pack to provide more power so that the arduino wouldn't have to only draw power from the computer and made the servo only spin a set amount when a button was clicked.

 # Schematics